azaddeveloper/Angular/README.md

   To use the same instance of HttpInterceptor for the entire application, import HttpClientModule in your appModule and add the interceptor to the root application injector.
 If you want to override this interceptor then specify another interceptor in the feature module.
 # What is Transpiling in Angular?
-  In Angular, Transpiling refers to the process o
+  Transpiling is the one o the process to convert the typescript into javascript.
+We can do this by using Traceur, a JS compiler.
+# What is the use of trackBy in ngFor?
+  The trackBy function takes the index and the current item as arguments and needs to return the unique identifier for this item.
+Now when you change the collection, Angular can   track which items have been added or removed according to the unique identifier and create or destroy only the items that changed.
 # What is the difference between @ViewChild() and @ContentChild()
   As the name suggests, @ContentChild and @ContentChildren queries will return directives existing inside the <ng-content></ng-content> element of your view, whereas @ViewChild and @ViewChildren only look at elements that are on your view template directly.
 # How would you insert an embedded view from a prepared TemplateRef?
   we can create an embedded view using createEmbeddedView method then attach that view to the DOM via ViewContainerRef:
 # Explain the difference between Constructor and ngOnInit
-  The Constructor is a default method of the class that is executed when the class is instantiated and ensures proper initialization of fields in the class and its subclasses. ngOnInit is a life cycle hook called by Angular to indicate that Angular is done creating the component.
+  - Constructor is a default method of the class that is executed when the class is instantiated and ensures proper initialization of fields in the class and its subclasses.
+  - ngOnInit is a life cycle hook called by Angular to indicate that Angular is done creating the component.
 We have to import OnInit in order to use like this (actually
   implementing OnInit is not mandatory but considered good practice).
 # Explain the AOT compilation?
 Or What is the difference between JIT and AOT?
-  **JIT - Just-in-Time (JIT)**, it compiles the application at runtime in the browser.
+  - **JIT - Just-in-Time (JIT)**, it compiles the application at runtime in the browser.
 JIT is the default compiler in angular.
 When you run ng-build or ng-server it will compile your application.
-  **AOT - Ahead-of-Time (AOT)**, it compiles the application at build time.
+  - **AOT - Ahead-of-Time (AOT)**, it compiles the application at build time.
 AOT compiler converts all HTML and TypeScript code into JavaScript code during build before browsers start downloading JavaScript code.
 It makes rendering faster.
 # What is difference between declarations, providers and import in NgModule?
-  imports are used to import supporting modules like FormsModule, RouterModule, CommonModule, or any other custom-made feature module.
+  **imports** are used to import supporting modules like FormsModule, RouterModule, CommonModule, or any other custom-made feature module.

-  declarations are used to declare components, directives, pipes that belong to the current module.
+  **declarations** are used to declare components, directives, pipes that belong to the current module.
 Everyone inside declarations knows each other.

-  components or pipes are only matched against the HTML if they are declared or imported.
+  **components** or pipes are only matched against the HTML if they are declared or imported.

-  Providers are used for injecting the services required by components, directives, pipes in the module.
+  **Providers** are used for injecting the services required by components, directives, pipes in the module.

 # How to detect a route change in Angular?
   ```